joshbeckman/andjosh.github.io/_lists/reading-lists.md

 - Aye, And Gomorrah... _Samuel R. Delany_
 - The Elements of Style _E.B.
 White_
 - Trees _Warren Ellis_
+- If Hemingway Wrote JavaScript _Angus Croll_
+- A Burglar's Guide to the City _Geoff Manaugh_
 - __*__ On Keeping a Notebook _Joan Didion_
 - The Divine Comedy _Dante Alighieri_
 - In Praise of Shadows _Junichiro Tanizaki_